ecmdeveloper/ecmdeveloper.github.io/_drafts/implementing-EDS-with-java.md

 An array that contains a series of key value pairs that specify contextual information for a specific class or item type.
 This parameter is used to send information to an external data service when an IBM Content Navigator user begins to add a document, add a folder, use an entry template, or create a search.
 </div>

+* Deploy servlet
+* Test the servlet
+* Register the servlet url in the Case Manager configuration tool.